-Three years ago, Lane Bryant’s contact center was something it “hid somewhere in a financial spreadsheet.”
+Three years ago, Lane Bryant’s contact center was something it “hid somewhere in a financial spreadsheet” and contact center sales and profitability were not on the radar.
 Like so many other brands’ customer service operations, it was simply a cost of doing business.
 Fielding contacts (some 850,000 per year) left agents weary.
 Churn was predictably high: in a typical training class, only half stuck around long enough to make it to the contact center floor.

 To reduce costs, the company focused on maximizing efficiency.
 “Success” was measured in terms of how quickly calls were completed.
 No matter how many contacts they handled, agents were reminded there is always room for “improvement.”

 Stan Lucas, AVP of Customer Insights and Advanced Analytics for Lane Bryant, recalls the beginning of the end of the company’s cost-containment (and therefore costly) approach to contact center sales management.